 About the programme

-Adapted from National Literacy Trust’s Early Words Together, this programme aims to support the earlier identification of children who may need help with communication before the age of two, through building knowledge and confidence in early years practitioners and professionals, whilst also developing the skills and confidence of parents/carers.
+Adapted from National Literacy Trust’s Early Words Together, this programme supports the earlier identification of children who may need help with communication before the age of two.
+The programme aims to build knowledge and confidence in early years practitioners and professionals, whilst also developing the skills and confidence of parents/carers.

-In partnership with Birmingham Forward Steps, this programme will train early years practitioners to deliver weekly sessions that include evidence-based, fun activities based around five top tips to build the foundations of communication that parents can easily repeat in the home.
+Currently delivered in Birmingham with plans to expand into the Black Country and North East of England this programme trains early years practitioners to deliver weekly sessions that include evidence-based, fun activities based around five top tips to build the foundations of communication that parents can easily repeat in the home.

 Recognising babies as communicators